Wild Rice Shoots

 Applications

-Wild Rice shoots have a mild and subtly sweet taste suited for fresh or lightly cooked preparations.
+Manchurian Wild Rice shoots have a mild and subtly sweet taste suited for fresh or lightly cooked preparations.
 The stems should be stripped of leaves and tough layers and washed.
 Once prepped, the stems can be eaten raw as a crunchy snack, shredded into rice dishes, chopped into salads, or sliced and served as an edible garnish.
-Wild Rice shoots are most popularly cooked, and it is recommended to only heat the stems in quick cooking methods to preserve the shoot's flavor and crisp texture.
-Throughout Southeast and East Asia, Wild Rice shoots are traditionally added to soups and stir-fries.
+Manchurian Wild Rice shoots are most popularly cooked, and it is recommended to only heat the stems in quick cooking methods to preserve the shoot's flavor and crisp texture.
+Wild Rice shoots are traditionally added to soups and stir-fries throughout Southeast and East Asia.
+In Taiwan, Manchurian Wild Rice shoots are known as Water Bamboo and are often grilled and glazed in a barbeque sauce as a festive dish during the Mid-Autumn Festival.
 In China, the shoots are famously stir-fried with pork as a flavorful main dish.
 The stems are also sauteed with aromatics or steamed and served in a sauce.
-In Japan, Wild Rice shoots are grilled whole over charcoal, stripped of the outer layers, and served with miso, soy sauce, or bonito flakes.
+In Japan, Manchurian Wild Rice shoots are grilled whole over charcoal, stripped of the outer layers, and served with miso, soy sauce, or bonito flakes.
 The shoots are also incorporated into miso soup, fried into tempura, or simmered in dashi.
-Outside of China and Japan, the city of Nam Dinh in Vietnam is famous for a dish using Wild Rice shoots.
-The regional dish consists of stir-fried Wild Rice shoots cooked with aromatics, beef, and eggs.
-Wild Rice shoots are also a favored souvenir from Nam Dinh, and visitors travel from all over Asia to purchase the signature stems.
-Wild Rice shoots pair well with herbs such as chives, dill, scallions, and cilantro, aromatics including garlic, chile peppers, soy sauce, sesame oil, and onions, and spices such as ginger, white pepper, and curry powder.
-Whole, unwashed Wild Rice shoots should be stored in a plastic bag and kept in the refrigerator's vegetable drawer.
-Wild Rice shoots can also be blanched and stored in the freezer or pickled for extended use.
+The city of Nam Dinh in Vietnam is famous for a dish using Manchurian Wild Rice shoots.
+The regional dish consists of stir-fried Manchurian Wild Rice shoots cooked with aromatics, beef, and eggs.
+Manchurian Wild Rice shoots are also a favored souvenir from Nam Dinh, and visitors travel from all over Asia to purchase the signature stems.
+Manchurian Wild Rice shoots pair well with herbs such as chives, dill, scallions, and cilantro, aromatics including garlic, chile peppers, soy sauce, sesame oil, and onions, and spices such as ginger, white pepper, and curry powder.
+Whole, unwashed Manchurian Wild Rice shoots should be stored in a plastic bag and kept in the refrigerator's vegetable drawer.
+Manchurian Wild Rice shoots can also be blanched and stored in the freezer or pickled for extended use.

 Ethnic/Cultural Info